 RESEARCH & ADVOCACY

-Research is the means by which we can all advocate for outdoor play4all children regardless of a child's social economic background, gender or physical abilities.
+Research and the dissemination of new ways of construct play are the means by which we can all advocate for outdoor play4all children.
+Regardless of a child's social economic background, gender, or physical abilities.

-My current PHD research aims to explore children’s access and engagement with outdoor play in Kitengela, a host community in Kenya through the process of co-design.
+My current PHD research explores children’s access and engagement with outdoor play in Kitengela, a host community in Kenya through the process of co-design.
 In conditions of refugee displacement, children often lack access to safe play areas.
 However outdoor play is crucial for childhood development, and the mitigation of some of the negative effects of displacement.
-This collaborative research provides a unique opportunity to produce an innovative, transferable co-design methodology in collaboration with local stakeholders, that generates contextual outdoor play design solutions developed with child users.
+This collaborative research provides a unique opportunity to produce an innovative, transferable co-design methodology in collaboration with local stakeholders.
+Research that generates contextual outdoor play design solutions developed with child users and seeks to decolonise the design of outdoor play.

 Partnering with businesses and not for profit organisations to conduct research to address the challenges to preventing play4all.
 Co-designing accessible solutions that consider the